diegohommer/python-analysis/src/04_logical/01_overview_logical_programming.md

 This folder contains:

-1. A pure-Python logic simulation
+1. A pure-Python logic simulation (files 02 to 06)
-2. A demo using the `kanren` logic library
+2. A demo using the `kanren` logic library (file 07)
-3. A comparison between Python and Prolog